Valieva saga revives age-old concerns in figure skating

 Despite calls to raise the minimum competition age for the welfare of children, global figure skating has resisted them.

-A proposal brought by Dutch figure skating officials to raise the age from 15 to 17 was rejected at a meeting of the sport's global governing body, the International Skating Union, in 2018.
+A proposal brought by Dutch figure skating officials to raise the age from 15 to 17 was rejected at a meeting of the sport's global governing body, the International Skating Union (ISU), in 2018.

 If that proposal had been successful, figure skaters like 16-year-old American Alysa Liu, would have been barred in Beijing.